In Dnipro, as in any metropolis, there are sights and atmospheric places, where

-One of the most respectable and popular is Yekaterinoslavsky Boulevard, located in the heart of the metropolis and closed to cars.
-For the crowded, stylish architecture and the evening shine of lights, the boulevard was even nicknamed the Dnieper Arbat.
-It is not surprising that the news that soon the recreation area, beloved by the citizens, will have a logical continuation – a new pedestrian boulevard on the neighboring South Street – became a pleasant surprise for Dnipro.
+One of the most respectable and popular is Katerynoslavsky Boulevard, located in the heart of the metropolis and closed to cars.
+For the crowded, stylish architecture and the evening shine of lights, the boulevard was even nicknamed the Dnipro Arbat.
+It is not surprising that the news that soon the recreation area, beloved by the citizens, will have a logical continuation – a new pedestrian boulevard on the neighbouring Pivdenna Street – became a pleasant surprise for residents of Dnipro.

 The author of the project for the future boulevard was the architectural bureau Filimonov & Kashirina architects – a creative tandem with nearly 10 years of experience working together, and the investor is the Dnipro entrepreneur Vadym Iermolaiev, known for his successful innovations in various business areas.